Marat/Sade: Musical score

 Marat/Sade is a play with music.
 The use of music follows the approach of Brecht, whereby the songs comment on themes and issues of the play.
 Unlike a traditional musical format, the songs do not further the plot or expositional development of character in the play.
 By contrast they often add an alienation effect, interrupting the action of the play and offering historical, social and political commentary.
-Richard Peaslee composed music for the original English-language production of Marat/Sade directed by Peter Brook.
-Although there is no official score to the play in any language, the success of the Brook-directed Royal Shakespeare Company production and film made the Peaslee score popular for English-language productions.
-Sections of the Peaslee score have been included in trade copies of the Geoffrey Skelton/Adrian Mitchell English version (based on the text used for the Royal Shakespeare Company productions).
+Richard Peaslee, assisted by Patrick Gowers, composed music for the original English-language production of Marat/Sade directed by Peter Brook.
+Although there is no official score to the play in any language, the success of the Brook-directed Royal Shakespeare Company (RSC) production and film made the Peaslee score popular for English-language productions.
+Sections of the Peaslee score have been included in trade copies of the Geoffrey Skelton/Adrian Mitchell English version (based on the text used for the RSC productions).
 The full score is available from ECS Publishing/Galaxy Music Corporation.
-The original Royal Shakespeare Company production was so popular that folk singer Judy Collins recorded a medley of songs from the show on her album In My Life.
+The original RSC production was so popular that folk singer Judy Collins recorded a medley of songs from the show on her album In My Life.